space and time

 Some literature quotes, ideas and different points of view.
 Always also see ‘artemis’ for eventually articles that may expose some topics in a more contemporarily amenable way.

-• A priori there is just an experience of being, which encompasses all that is.
+• A priori there is just one experience of being, which encompasses all that is.
 In that sense, space and time or the elements as tentatively defined above, may already be all that is.
 A conscious mind or self separate of the elements may a priori not be necessary, nor would it have to be limited to only part of the elements (like inside).
-But still some considerations related to an observing self further below.

 • Immanuel Kant.
 The Critique of Pure Reason.
 1787.